-Under the Interstate License Compact the records for traffic infractions and suspensions are sent to the home state of the nonresident.
-The home state could then treat the traffic offense as if it had occurred in the home state and apply the laws of the home state to the traffic offense that was committed out of state.
+Under the Interstate License Compact, the records for traffic infractions and suspensions are sent to the nonresident’s home state.
+The home state could then treat the traffic offense as if it had occurred in the home state and apply the home state’s laws to the traffic offense that was committed out of state.

-Several states are not included in the Interstate Driver License Compact including Massachusetts, Wisconsin, Georgia, Michigan and Tennessee.
+The Interstate Driver License Compact does not include several states, including Massachusetts, Wisconsin, Georgia, Michigan, and Tennessee.
 Tennessee dropped out of the Interstate Driver License Compact in 1997.

 States also supply information to the National Driver Register, a comprehensive database for driving offense records concerning drivers who have revoked or suspended driver’s licenses due to serious traffic offenses such as DUI, reckless driving, and vehicular manslaughter.